escapist-berlin/music-geek-dashboard/README.md

 Welcome to the 'Music Geek Dashboard' project!
 This dashboard is designed specifically for DJs, vinyl record collectors, and electronic music enthusiasts.

+# Live Deployment

+You can access the live deployment of the Music Geek Dashboard [here](https://music-geek-dashboard.vercel.app/).

 ## Overview

 The 'Music Geek Dashboard' comprises three widgets, each serving a unique purpose and fetching data from external APIs: